District McKinney-Vento Liaison:

-The McKinney-Vento Homeless Education Assistance Act is federal law that ensures immediate enrollment and educational stability for children and youth experiencing homelessness.
-McKinney-Vento provides federal funding to the state for the purpose of supporting district programs that serve homeless students.
+The McKinney-Vento Homeless Education Assistance Act is federal law that ensures immediate enrollment and educational stability for unhoused children and youth.
+McKinney-Vento provides federal funding to the state for the purpose of supporting district programs that serve unhoused students.

 Who is considered McKinney-Vento eligible?